Zarcross-dev/freemobile-api/README.md

 ##### 2 - Sending emojis.

 FreeMobile API doesn't support emoji sending due to the used charset.
-To avoid any errors they will be automatically replaced by "[]" and a note about this problem will be added at the end of the SMS.
+To avoid any errors they will be automatically replaced by "[]".

 If you want more features, see [contributions](#contributing)